Arizard/ttt-improved-sweps/README.md

 viable option with the Glock, MAC-10, Shotgun and Pistol, but weapons such as the Rifle, Deagle, M-16, Ak-47, HUGE-249 are non-viable as run-and-gun weapons.

+With some weapons, it is *more viable* to run-and-gun, but for other weapons, it is nearly impossible.

 ## Headshot buffs

 Headshots do *even more damage* now, to reward players who take the time to become proficient at using these weapons.
+Headshots can be recognised by their characteristic "dink" sound as well as a few glowing sparks from the victim's helmet.

 # Weapons in Detail